Measuring the robustness of Gaussian processes to kernel choice: Additional details of synthetic-data experiment

-Computing is done using a computing cluster, which has xeon-p8 computing cores.
+Computation for the synthetic experiments is done using a computing cluster, which has xeon-p8 computing cores.
 We request $7$ nodes, each using $15$ cores to run parallel experiments across both $\epsilon$ and the random seed for initialization.
-Total wall-clock time comes to roughly $5$ minutes.
+Total wall-clock time comes to roughly $10$ minutes.